jredmondson/madara-contractor-test/README.md

 # Analytics Engineer

 We are very interested in finding engineers with a good grasp on machine learning who can help us develop tools for autonomy engineers and robotics researchers.
-The following is a description of tasks that we would like to see done to establish your ability to pursue tasks in classification, regression, clustering or rule extraction (est 4-12 hours):
+The following is a description of tasks that we would like to see done to establish your ability to pursue tasks in classification, regression, clustering or rule extraction (est 2-12 hours, depending on estimated time of running ML algorithms and the size of the data set you want to work on):

  * Install MLPACK or TensorFlow
  * Install the MADARA middleware